thewh1teagle/phonikud/README.md

 ### Enhance vocabulary

-One of the best ways to improve this library is to add words with phonemes to the dictionary. you can listen to it with [phoneme-synthesis](https://itinerarium.github.io/phoneme-synthesis/)
+One of the best ways to improve this library is to ~add words with phonemes to the dictionary~ create tagged sentences with shva na and atmaha. you can listen to it with [phoneme-synthesis](https://itinerarium.github.io/phoneme-synthesis/)

 ### Niqqud deduplication